How to use LinkedIn Automation effectively - updated March 2022

-2. Personalised Connection Requests (Dux-Soup Professional).
-By automating your connection requests you’ll save a lot of time.
-Some may argue that this process shouldn’t be automated as the messages look too generic.
-Well the good news is that by tagging profiles with Dux-Soup and then creating personalised messages, you can make your connection requests more personal.
-You’ll find that you’ll achieve higher connection rates than via non-personalised automation and your network will start to grow fast.
-The bigger your network the further your reach when you share your content, making it work harder for you.
+2. Personalised Connection Requests and Drip Campaigns sequences (Dux-Soup Turbo).
+By automating your connection requests as part of a 12-touch drip campaign sequence, you’ll save a lot of time and generate plenty of leads.
+Some may argue that the connection request process shouldn’t be automated as the messages look too generic.
+Well, the good news is that by tagging profiles with Dux-Soup and then creating really tailored campaign message sequences, you can improve connection rates and achieve up to 70% response rates!
+You’ll find that your network will start to grow, and your pipeline will scale fast.

 5. Download your LinkedIn data (Dux-Soup Professional).
 When you’ve built your lists and sent connection requests, you may want to pull your lists off and market to contacts via another channel.
 With Dux-Soup Professional you can download the data from LinkedIn, including email addresses and start to communicate with your prospects ‘off platform’.